NDevTK/writeups/_posts/2022-06-05-sponsorblock.md

 # Trusting 3rd party (2021)
 The servers nginx.conf had a proxy_pass for a 3rd party service.
-That would allow session and viewed video ids to be leaked via a service worker and impersonation of the sponsor.ajay.app domain.
+That would allow impersonation of the sponsor.ajay.app domain.

 # Unlisted video IDs exposed to the SponsorBlock server (2020)
 Fixed by checking if a video was unlisted and then asking the user, later changed to a k-anonymity system.